 See the evidence

-The research is clear: IXL is impacting 7 million students—including at schools near you
+The research is clear: IXL is boosting achievement for 7 million students, including at schools near you.

 IXL is proven to accelerate learning

 In 12 statewide efficacy studies, which are the largest of their kind, results consistently showed that schools using IXL outperform schools using any other product or method.
 Additional third party research has also demonstrated the positive impact of IXL on a variety of student populations.

 The efficacy studies examined math and language arts data from state assessments, for all 42,940 public schools in these states.
 All schools using IXL were included in the study regardless of their amount of usage or methods of implementation.

 IXL schools performed better than non-IXL schools on both the math and ELA sections of the California Assessment of Student Performance and Progress (CAASPP).

 The expected number of students with proficient scores on the CAASPP would increase by 8.5% for math and 10% for ELA if students mastered one additional IXL skill per week.